Mrs. Henry Parish is considered by many to be the last of America's grande dame decorators.

 My new home in Salisbury, Connecticut is an homage to all things Sister Parish: bold, fearless color palettes paired with maximalist pattern play.
 With our extensive archive of prints at my disposal, I approached the design of my living room, dining room, and guest bedroom like a puzzle; gradually mixing and matching, testing and teasing out my final design schemes.

-My guest bedroom, pictured above, was inspired by Diana Vreeland’s Park Avenue living room.
 Our Sintra print anchors the room with its large-scale pattern, while pops of our Desmond and Waldingfield prints offer the perfect complement.
 My favorite local antique shop, Montage Antiques, is a treasure trove that I love to get lost in and sourced the vintage kantha coverlet and Eastlake style desk chair (upholstered in our Waldingfield fabric in Coral).
 Click here to shop the prints featured in my guest room!

 As I thought out the design of my dining room, it was important to me to create several seating areas for guests to choose from; no one should feel confined to an assigned seat at a dinner party!
 I love how the blue painted ceiling and fireplace plays off of the subtle gold-flecked details within our Palms Grasscloth wallcovering in Green-Gold.
 This room is truly a feast for the eyes; everywhere you look, there’s something beautiful to spark endless dinner conversation.